oscar-cluster/oscar/_wikis/repoTesting.md

  1. As root, add the following file into your _/etc/yum.repos.d_ directory:
   * On x86_64 systems: [attachment:CentOS-x86_64-OSCAR.repo]
   * On x86 systems: [attachment:CentOS-i386-OSCAR.repo]
- 1. Make sure that your system is up-to-date, executing as root *yum update*
+ 1. Make sure that your system is up-to-date, executing as root *yum update* or *dnf update* or *zypper update*
- 1. Execute as root *yum install oscar yume packman orm perl-AppConfig*
+ 1. install the oscar-release package for your distro from http://svn.oscar.openclustergroup.org/repos/<oscar-version>/
  1. Check the content of the _/etc/oscar/oscar.conf_ file; make sure it matches your configuration (for instance check the OSCAR interface, i.e., the network interface used to manage your cluster, is correctly set).
  1. Execute as root *oscar-config --setup-distro <distro>-<version>-<arch>* (for instance *oscar-config --setup-distro centos-5-x86_64*).
 To get the list of Linux distributions officially supported by a given release of OSCAR, or get the exact syntax of the identifier you must use, you can execute the *oscar-config --supported-distros* command.
  1. Execute as root *oscar-config --bootstrap*